richpauloo/textme/README.md

 The heart of this package is a single function called `textme()` that sends you a text message 📱 the instant a long-running job completes ⌛✔️.

-This allows you to leave your computer while running code, and know exactly when to return 🎉.
+Now you can leave the computer while it crunches away.
+Go get a cofee, hit the gym, or work on other things\!
+You’ll be notified exactly when your job completes 🎉.

 ![](https://github.com/richpauloo/junkyard/blob/master/img/textme.png?raw=true)